≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Welcome nurses!
 This continuing education course is about you and each of your fellow nurses.
 Go ahead and take this opportunity to take a deep breath and focus on yourself, your profession, what makes “you” you, and the importance of making an everyday effort to care for your mental health.

-This course will attempt to cover as much as possible to equip you with the knowledge of how our beloved profession can potentially negatively impact us and what we can do to mitigate those effects.
-This course will cover crucial mental health terminology, including “burnout” and “compassion fatigue,” the researched impact on nurses’ mental health of numerous situations within the nursing field, and most importantly, what we can do to best take care of ourselves so that we can take the best care of our patients.
+This course will attempt to cover as much as possible to equip you with the knowledge of how nursing can potentially negatively impact us and what we can do to mitigate those effects.
+This course will cover crucial mental health terminology, the researched impact on nurses’ mental health of numerous situations within the nursing field, and, most importantly, what we can do to best take care of ourselves so that we can take the best care of our patients.

 Mental illness or illnesses are health conditions that involve a change in behavior, thinking, and emotions in an individual (American Psychological Association [APA], 2022).
 Mental illness is associated with a level of distress that impairs one’s ability to function in social, family, or work-life activities (APA, 2022).

-Mental illness is absolutely nothing to be ashamed of as it is a specified medical condition, just like hyperlipidemia or irritable bowel syndrome.
+Mental illness is absolutely nothing to be ashamed of, as it is a specified medical condition, just like hyperlipidemia or irritable bowel syndrome.
 Mental illness is widespread.
 According to the American Psychiatric Association (APA), in any given year, nearly 20% of American adults experience some form of mental illness (APA, 2022).
-It does not discriminate.
 Mental illness can affect anyone, regardless of gender, income, social status, age, race, ethnicity, religion, sexual orientation, or cultural background (APA, 2022).
-Mental illness is very treatable!
 Many treatment options are available to help people successfully manage mental illnesses to function happily and fully in their everyday lives (APA, 2022).

 Burnout is a condition or syndrome characterized by intense emotional, mental, and physical exhaustion due to sustained exposure to high levels of stress (WHO, 2019).

-Burnout can manifest itself in many ways.
-What might this look like?
-Signs and symptoms could include (Kakacek, 2023):
+Burnout can manifest itself in many ways, including the following (Kakacek, 2023):

-How severe of an issue is nurse burnout?
-According to Nurse.org’s State of Nursing Report of 2023, 41% of nurses felt they needed better working conditions to prevent or mitigate burnout (Nurse.org, 2023a).
-This report also found that over 100,000 nurses have left the nursing profession in just the last two years (Nurse.org, 2023a).
-In addition, 610,388 nurses reported that they intended to leave the nursing profession by 2027 (Nurse.org, 2023a).
-Why?
-Nurses named stress and burnout as top contributing factors for wanting to leave (Nurse.org, 2023a).
+How severe is the issue of nurse burnout?
+According to the 2023 State of Nursing Report by Nurse.org, 41% of nurses felt they needed better working conditions to prevent or mitigate burnout (Nurse.org, 2023).
+This report also found that over 100,000 nurses have left the nursing profession in just the last two years (Nurse.org, 2023).
+In addition, 610,388 nurses reported that they intended to leave the nursing profession by 2027 (Nurse.org, 2023).

-What exactly is contributing to burnout?
-Burnout is not a phenomenon that is suffered after a singular adverse event.
 Burnout is the result of exposure to long-standing suffering due to a variety of workplace factors (Kakacek, 2023).
-These factors could include a lack of autonomy or control over personal job and job performance, lack of unit staffing resulting in excessive workload, inadequate pay, lack of supervisory or managerial support, mental exhaustion due to long working hours and consecutive shifts, or even feeling micromanaged (Kakacek, 2023).
+These factors could include a lack of autonomy or control over personal job and job performance, a lack of unit staffing resulting in excessive workload, inadequate pay, lack of supervisory or managerial support, mental exhaustion due to long working hours and consecutive shifts, or even feeling micromanaged (Kakacek, 2023).

 Now that we have gone over what burnout is and the magnitude of the problem that surrounds it, let’s talk about the dangers of it.